DimitrisJim/rcomps/README.md

 let t = comp!((for expr in <iterable> => expr; if expr));
 ```

+todo: still pending.

 ### Notes:

 Destroy this section eventually.

+ - Currently developed, not good to push to cargo.
  - Can't use procedural function-like macros.
 Need to use
    `macro_rules` (function-like macros don't support use
    in expressions, which we need.)